-In eddy-resolving configurations, a second order operator can be used, but usually a more scale selective one (biharmonic operator) is preferred as the grid-spacing is usually not small enough compared to the scale of the eddies.
-The role devoted to the subgrid-scale physics is to dissipate the energy that cascades toward the grid scale and thus ensures the stability of the model while not interfering with the solved mesoscale activity.
+In eddy-resolving configurations, a second order operator can be used, but usually the more scale selective biharmonic operator is preferred as the grid-spacing is usually not small enough compared to the scale of the eddies.
+The role devoted to the subgrid-scale physics is to dissipate the energy that cascades toward the grid scale and thus to ensure the stability of the model while not interfering with the resolved mesoscale activity.
 Another approach is becoming more and more popular: instead of specifying explicitly a sub-grid scale term in the momentum and tracer time evolution equations, one uses a advective scheme which is diffusive enough to maintain the model stability.
-It must be emphasised that then, all the sub-grid scale physics is in this case include in the formulation of the advection scheme.
+It must be emphasised that then, all the sub-grid scale physics is included in the formulation of the advection scheme.

-All these parameterisations of subgrid scale physics present advantages and draw-backs.
+All these parameterisations of subgrid scale physics have advantages and drawbacks.
 There are not all available in NEMO.
 In the z-coordinate formulation, five options are offered for active tracers (temperature and salinity): second order geopotential operator, second order isoneutral operator, Gent and Mcwilliams [1990] parameterisation, fourth order geopotential operator, and various slightly diffusive advection schemes.
 The same options are available for momentum, except Gent and Mcwilliams [1990] parameterisation which only involves tracers.
 In the s-coordinate formulation, additional options are offered for tracers: second order operator acting along s-surfaces, and for momentum: fourth order operator acting along s-surfaces (see $\S 9$).

-lateral second order tracer diffusive operator
+Lateral second order tracer diffusive operator